BRC

 When should you bluff in poker?
 There are so many different answers to this question, based on so many different things.

-We’re here to make it all a little more simple.
-With this straightforward guide, you’ll soon understand when you should bluff in poker.
+We're here to make it all a little more simple.
+With this straightforward guide, you'll soon understand when should you bluff in poker.
 And when not bluffing (or even pulling out of a bluff) makes way more sense to your game plan.

 Bluffing: a definition